French Language and Literature

 - Browsing is still a powerful tool.
-With 1 or 2 good call numbers, go to the stacks to browse that area.
+With 1 or 2 good call numbers, go to the shelves to browse that area.
 You're sure to find books you weren't even looking for!

 Find scholarly articles easily.
 It's not everything out there, but it's a lot.

 Set your Scholar Preferences for JHU, to be connected to online articles.

 - Dictionnaire des littératures de langue française.
 PQ4 1.
 B4 1984

 - Dictionnaire des oeuvres de langue française.
 PQ 41 .B42 1994

 - Dictionnaire des lettres françaises.
 PQ 41 .D53